Växjö Lakers: Elitserien/Swedish Hockey League

 Växjö's home venue Vida Arena.

 The club's first game in the Elitserien league was played on 13 September 2011, losing 0–2 to Frölunda HC in front of an outsold Scandinavium.
 Two days later, the club historically took their first points in Elitserien, beating Luleå HF on away ice 3–2 in a shootout, despite trailing by two goals in the third period.
 Their first home game was played on September 17, against Linköpings HC, in front of an outsold Vida Arena.
 Linköping won the game 4–2.
 Former Växjö Lakers crowd favorite Shjon Podein watched the game in the arena.
 Their first home points and regulation-time win came on September 27, when the Lakers won 4–1 against Modo Hockey.
 The Lakers' first shutout came on away ice when Modo were beaten 2–0 on 25 October 2011.

-Växjö Lakers played the first Småland derby game in Elitserien history, which was on away ice against reigning regular-season champions HV71, on 8 October 2011 in front of an outsold Kinnarps Arena—exactly 7,000 spectators—in Jönköping.
-Växjö Lakers came out on top with a 3–2 victory in a shootout.
+The Växjö Lakers played the first Småland derby game in Elitserien history, which was on away ice against reigning regular-season champions HV71, on 8 October 2011 in front of an outsold Kinnarps Arena—exactly 7,000 spectators—in Jönköping. the Växjö Lakers came out on top with a 3–2 victory in a shootout.
 Växjö Lakers forward Mike Iggulden scored three penalty shot goals in the game, two of them counted in the statistics.